-Menu item pressing a dit: pressing a dah: S Speed set from paddle increases speed by 1 WPM decreases speed by 1 WPM P Pot / paddle speed control selects pot speed control selects paddle speed control C Calibrate pot speed control enters the calibration routine dah is ignored RC Restore pot Calibration restores default pot calibration dah is ignored TM Third Memory selects the optional 3rd memory returns to 2 memories and - O? is sent and then the third exits menu memory is recorded.
+Menu item pressing a dit: pressing a dah: S Speed set from paddle increases speed by 1 WPM decreases speed by 1 WPM P Pot / paddle speed control selects pot speed control selects paddle speed control С Calibrate pot speed control enters the calibration routine dah is ignored RC Restore pot Calibration restores default pot calibration dah is ignored T Third Memory selects the optional 3rd returns to 2 memories and M memory - O? is sent and then exits menu (default) the third memory is recorded.

 - P Select Pot or Paddle speed control: If the keyer is accidentally put into the paddle speed control mode the pot speed control can be resumed by pressing dit. - C Calibrating the Pot speed control: Due to the variation in capacitors and pots it is possible that the maximum setting of the pot will result in a minimum speed higher than 5 WPM.
 This menu item will compensate and store an updated calibration value in RAM.
 Before entering the menu, be sure to turn the pot to the minimum speed.
 Then press the dit to go into the calibration routine you then may hear one or more dits and the keyer will exit from the menu. - RC Restore the default pot Calibration: If the pot calibration is run with the pot above midscale, the keyer may jump into paddle speed control if the pot is then turned below mid-scale after calibration is complete.
 It won't be possible to exit paddle speed control because the calibration value is too low.
-This menu item will restore the default powerup calibration value in RAM and thus allow normal pot speed control again. - TM -Third Memory (enable / record / disable): This option enables then records OR disables an optional 3rd memory.
+This menu item will restore the default powerup calibration value in RAM and thus allow normal pot speed control again.

+TM - Third Memory (enable / record / disable): This option enables then records OR disables an optional 3rd memory.
 Memory 2 is split into two 26 character memories.
 This new third memory is then played with a mem+dit PAR simulpress.
+Record memory 3 in the same fashion as the other 2 memories.
 The speed send is moved into the mem+dit menu as the first item.
 Press either dit or dah to exit the mem + dit menu after the speed has been sent.